-To teach children ways to protect their health, Lion Corporation Korea (LCK) has conducted educational activities on hand washing using Ai!
+To teach children ways to protect their health, LCK has conducted educational activities on hand washing using Ai!
 Kekute, a hand soap marketed by LCK.
 Childhood is the most critical period for establishing good hygiene care habits.

 In 2016, LCK conducted Ai!
 Kekute hand washing classes for kindergarteners aged 4 to 6 in Seoul and nearby cities.
 These classes involved a bubbly foam-shaped mascot character and a facilitator that captured the children’s attention and encouraged active participation.
 In 2017, LCK carried out the event at 50 kindergartens, with 6,580 kindergarteners participating.

 In 2019, through monthly volunteer programs, LCK taught children at two local community centers as well as four kindergartens attended by children of LCK employees how to wash their hands properly (target age group: 4 to 13 years old, for a total of 300 participants).
 Through hand washing songs and exercises, children learn that hand washing is not boring, but actually fun.

 3 Hand Washing Educational Activities in Cooperation with Five Libraries in Seoul